Tying up instantons with anti-instantons: Landau-Ginzburg from gauge theory

 \subsection{$\Omega$-deformed Landau-Ginzburg theory}

 We now need to review a few facts about the $\Omega$-deformation.
-It is usually discussed in the context of $A$-type models, starting with $I$ and $J$-functions in two dimensions \cite{Giv, Ko2} and the $Z$-function of the four dimensional gauge theory \cite{N2}.
-In this paper we'll discuss the less familiar $B$-model case.
+It is usually discussed in the context of $A$-type models, starting with the $I-$ and $J$-functions in two dimensions \cite{Giv, Ko2} and the $Z$-function of the four dimensional gauge theory \cite{N2}.
+In this paper we'll discuss the less familiar $B$-model case\footnote{I thank M.Dedushenko for bringing to my attention the Ref. \cite{Luo:2014sva} where a similar problem has been considered}, taking \cite{Losev:1992tt, Issues} for inspiration.
 Let us start by recalling the field content and supersymmetry of the topological $B$-model in two dimensions \cite{Vafa:1991uz, Wphases}.